edertone/TurboBuilder/README.md

 - Apache Ant

 Following are only necessary if we want to use the respective feature:
+- mysql.exe
+- jsdoc.cmd
+- nodeJs
+- php.exe

+The following tools are bundled inside the TurboBuilder-Tools package that must be downloaded:
 - yuicompressor-2.4.7
 - htmlcompressor-1.5.3.jar
 - pngquant.exe
 - optipng.exe
 - jpegtran.exe
 - W3c-css-validator
-- mysql.exe
 - PhpDocumentor
-- jsdoc.cmd
-- nodeJs
-- php.exe

-Paths to all of these tools must be defined under the tag \<Tools\> at the Setup-build.xml file

 ### Support
 Turbo builder is 100% free and open source.
 But we will be really pleased to receive any help, support, comments or donations to improve it.
 If you find any bug on your enviroment or OS, please tell us so we can improve the script.